 You can give a behind the scenes look, with a tour of your office.
 Or post clips of events and preview new products/ services.
 You can likewise do “a day in the office” or a day in the life of your workers.

 Union Fare, a New York restaurant, uses Instagram Stories to share what they’re up too.
 This gives viewers a perspective on their awesome food.
 Viewers seeing these stories just might head right to their store.

 Step by step DIY’s and tutorials

 To urge costumers to use your products, post Stories of creative ways to use it!
-Even better, it may depend on your product but you can do; DIY hacks, and creative tutorials (for products relating to food, fashion or arts and crafts).
+Even better, it may depend on your product but you can do; DIY hacks, and creative tutorials (for products relating to food, fashion or arts, and crafts).

 If you have a new product, team member, or you’re rolling out major improvements you can announce it through Instagram stories.
 This will keep your followers in the loop and make them more inclined to purchase from you.
 You can showcase the item by showing the different uses.
-You can also highlight features of your products and the benefits using them.
+You can also highlight the features of your products and the benefits using them.